How to Apply for Financial Aid: First-Year Applicants for 2024-2025

 Our CSS Profile school code is 5820, and our Federal School Code for the FAFSA is 003745.
 Click here for common application errors and how to avoid them.

 If you are not eligible to complete the FAFSA, you may still be eligible to complete the VASA application.
+The VASA application is available now.

 Please review the VASA application page and our resources for Students Who Cannot Complete the FAFSA to learn more.
 Students who cannot complete the FAFSA include students with DACA status or with a different undocumented status.
-Note that the VASA application will likely not be released until several weeks after the FAFSA.

 The U.S. Department of Education has prepared a checklist of documents and information to have available when you’re completing the Free Application for Federal Student Aid (FAFSA).